swingletree-oss/swingletree/docs/_docs/usage/usage.md

 Of course these values (at least `commitId`) need to be acquired dynamically on each build.

+## Reference branch analysis

+A reference branch can be set by providing the SonarQube property `sonar.branch.target`.
+SonarQube will run the branch analysis in relation to the provided branch name.

 ## More examples

-Swingletree Web-UI offers different code snippets specific to your running Swingletree version.
+Swingletree Web-UI offers different code snippets specific to your currently deployed Swingletree version.